Victor-Casado/PlanetoPoints/README.md

 #### Gradient Descent Optimization

-The program uses gradient descent to tweak the plane step by step until it fits the points as well as possible.
-It also runs multiple random restarts so it doesn’t get stuck in local minima.
+The program uses gradient descent to tweak the plane to minimize the total squared distance to the points.
+To improve accuracy, the program performs multiple random restarts, avoiding issues with local minima.

 #### 3D Animation

-The best run out of all the restarts is animated in 3D so you can watch the plane "learn" to fit the points.
-It shows the points, and the plane evolving through multiple restarts.
-The program also allows the user to pause, play, and reverse the direction of the animation.
+The program visualizes the best run from all the restarts using a 3D animation.
+This animation shows the points and the plane as it evolves to minimize the total squared distance.

 #### Libraries Used